Lauriya Araraj

-Lauriya Araraj, also Lauriya Areraj, is a location name in the East Champaran District of the State of Bihar in India.
+Lauriya Areraj, also Lauriya Areraj, is a location name in the East Champaran District of the State of Bihar in India.

 It is known for the presence of one of the Pillars of Ashoka.
-The pillar capital is missing, but the pillar bear six Edicts of Ashoka.
+The pillar capital is missing, but the pillar bears six Edicts of Ashoka.

 Despite the similarity of the names, it is located at a distance of 55 km to the southeast of the other Ashoka pillar at Lauriya Nandangarh.